Computer-Science-River-Hill/U6EX13_CountWords/README.md

-# Middle Character
+# Count Words

-Write a Java method to display the middle character of a string.
-Your method name should be called middleCharacter and accept a string as a parameter and return a String of the middle character or characters.
+Write a Java method to count all words in a string.
+Your method name should be called countWords and accept a string as a parameter and return an integer representing the number of words.

-If the length of the string is even there will be two middle characters.
-If the length of the string is odd there will be one middle character.
 ```
 Test Data:

-Input a string: 350
+Input the string: The quick brown fox jumps over the lazy dog.

 Expected Output:

-The middle character in the string: 5
+Number of words in the string: 9
 ```